Abarim Publications' online Biblical Greek Dictionary

 It also demonstrates that to the Greeks, physical pregnancy was a mere physical manifestation of a kind of process that all humans are intimately familiar with.
 The word that was specifically reserved for womb is μητρα (metra), from μητηρ (meter), mother, and that word is used only twice in the New Testament.
 Our noun κοιλια (koilia) occurs 23 times (see full concordance) and 12 times it is used to refer to a pregnant belly (that is: a hollow utilized).

 The noun γαστηρ (gaster) also refers to the digestive tract, and specifically the stomach, but rather emphasizes the desire for filling it with food (hence our word gastronomy).
+It stems from the unused verb γραω (grao), to eat, which itself is of unclear pedigree but perhaps related to γραστις (grastis), grass, and thus rather means to graze.
 Greek words for gluttony and "belly-slave" all derive from this noun.

 And as with κοιλια (koilia), our noun γαστηρ (gaster) is frequently deployed to describe one's womb, which in turn emphasizes the desire of a woman for a child (and thus for a husband).
 Our noun is used 9 times (see full concordance), and 8 times it refers to a pregnant stomach (that is: a desire fulfilled).